Pivoting Through the Pandemic: The Way Forward

 Christina M. White

-Christina M. White, CPA, MS, is a senior tax accountant at Traphagen Financial Group.
-She is a member of NJCPA's Emerging Leaders and State Taxation interest groups as well as the Student Programs & Scholarships Committee.
+Christina M. White, CPA, MS, is a manager at Traphagen CPAs & Wealth Advisors.
+She is a member of several NJCPA interest groups and is active in the Bergen Chapter.

 Ken Huffman, CPA, is the president of CPA to CPA, Inc. and founder of Captive Nation.

-Lee Frederiksen, Ph.D., is the managing partner of Hinge.
+Lee Frederiksen, Ph.D., is the managing partner, strategist and growth expert at Hinge, a branding and marketing firm specializing in the professional services.
 He is an author and frequent speaker on strategy, marketing and organizational management.
-He can be reached at 703-391-8870 x101.